thejohnhoffer/ipynb/readme.md

 - In order, you'll be asked whether you want to run each cell.
 - If you run each cell or decide not to run a cell:
     - No futher cells are executed.
-    - All cells can be found in your history, starting from 1.
+    - But every cell in the file is now in your history, starting from 1.
     - The first cell you didn't run is immediately editable.
     - You can load and edit any of the cells from history.